 UNIT PRECAUTIONS

-- Do not stand or walk on the unit. - Do not drill holes anywhere in panels or in the base frame of the unit (except where indicated).
-Unit access panels provide structural support. - Do not remove any access panels until unit has been installed on roof curb or field supplied structure.
+- Do not stand or walk on the unit. - Except for holes in the wiring entrances (see Figure below), do not drill holes anywhere in panels or in the base frame of the unit.
+Unit access panels provide structural support.